Magic Gem, Cornelian, 3rd century

 This question is actually at the core of research in ancient magic gems.
 The number of those gems known today is estimated between 3,200 and 5,000.
 Many of them are compiled in the Campbell Bonner Magical Gems Database (CBd), but: many, many of these gems are not ancient but post-antique.
 This does not necessarily imply that they are forgeries, since during the renaissance and later times the ancient art of gem engraving was highly appreciated and artists all over Europe tried to figure out and re-learn the techniques and tools.
 Some of the artists became extremly good at their job and their work was supported and purchased by the European Aristocracy.
 Others used their talent to produce forgeries.

 When using the same tools and techniques as the ancient gem engravers did, and when using the same iconography (and gems), it is extremely difficult even for gem specialists to identify those forgeries.

 Another problem is that we do not have clear criteria among ancient gems concerning their dating.
 If you take a look at the dated gems in publications and the CBd you can see that the majority of the dated gems is dated to the third century.
 That is not because we have clear indicators (like archaeological contexts, typical iconographical styles …) for that dating, but because of the third century being a century of war and unrest and fear.
-Therefor archaeologists concluded that in times like this many people what turn to magic.
-Erika Zwierlein-Diehl is a leading secialist in ancient gems and she published a paper about dating criteria, but – as all too often – you have to buy an entire monograph to get the chance to read her insights.
-Basically it can be said: If you are familiar with ancient iconography, have some ancient magic artefacts at hand, and you are a really good gem engraver, chances are good that nobody recognizes your gems as forgeries if you should intend to sell them as ancient.
+Therefor archaeologists, among others, concluded that in times like this many people would turn to magic.
+Erika Zwierlein-Diehl is a leading specialist in ancient gems and she published a comprehensive paper about dating criteria, but – as all too often – it’s not available for free.
+Basically it can be said: If you are familiar with ancient iconography, have some images of ancient magic artefacts at hand, and you are a good gem engraver, chances are good that nobody recognizes your gems as forgeries if you should intend to sell them as ancient.

 What does this mean concerning the Getty gem introduced here?